arrow-py/arrow/docs/index.rst

 Dehumanize
 ~~~~~~~~

-Dehumanize a string representing a past time:
+Take a human readable string and use it to shift into a past time:

 .. code-block:: python